APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/A. staging database/README.md

 ## 4. Merge the various ETL-source data to staging instances to central staging database

+Automate the process of moving different local versions of staging to a central staging warehouse.
+Implementation for this can be found in the [4.
+Local staging merge to central staging](./4.%20Local%20staging%20merge%20to%20central%20staging) folder.

 ## 5. Create Visualization platform (Metabase)